aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

 ## Mapping The Terrain

-Virtual address space layout is the "terrain" we are talking about as the binary gets completely mapped in there.
-So we can be confirmed that there is nothing beyond text/data/heap/mmap/stack.
-However, how the binary is laid out in those 5 sections is important to us.
+Virtual address space layout is the "terrain" we are talking about because that's where the binary gets mapped.
+Right now, we can be sure that there is nothing beyond text/data/heap/mmap/stack.

-### Inspecting File Information
+### File Information

-To know how the binary is laid in the virtual address space, we can use the `info files` command.
+To know how the binary is mapped in VAS, we can use the `info files` command.
 It gives information about all the files (binaries, core dumps and running processes) loaded in the current gdb session.
-  - At minimum, this includes the source binary and the shared libraries.
+  - At basic, this includes the source binary and the shared libraries.
-  - For every file, it lists all the regions from the binary which are mapped into the virtual address space and their address range.
+  - For every file, it lists all the regions which are mapped into the VAS and their address range.

 Let's invoke this command.
-Remember, we have neither set a breakpoint, nor we have run the debugee yet.
+Remember, no breakpoint and no run.
 ```bash
 (gdb) info files